panchofrank/spring-security-and-vue-js/README.md

-# spring-security-and-vue-js
+# A Secure Vue.js application
-A Secure Vue.js application
+This is a simple single page application that shows Vue.js and Spring Security working together.